Anabel-Espinoza/Tech-Blog/README.md

 - Bcrypt

 Other resources:

+- Bootstrap Library.

 - Nested include in sequelize? https://stackoverflow.com/questions/33941943/nested-include-in-sequelize

 - How to use a input value from inside handlebar .hbs template: https://stackoverflow.com/questions/37861042/how-to-use-a-input-value-from-inside-handlebar-hbs-template